sudk1896/distributedsystems/README.md

 ## Homework Submission

 Solutions must be a Java Maven project, that implements the problem API, and includes at minimum one test case written using JUnit (unit test case for Java).
 Each group leader should require by mail to cspagnuolo@unisa.it its access on GitHub and can place in the folder solutions/2017_18/group_leader_surname the homework solution.
-Each project must includes a README file, written in markdown, in the root of the project.
+Each project must include a README file, written in markdown, in the root of the project.
 The README describes the faced project, briefly the solution, the projects members, and eventually test cases.

 #### Dependences